Anti-Bot

 How font enumeration works

-The classic technique sets an element’s text in three generic fallbacks (monospace, sans-serif, serif), records the rendered width and height, then re-renders the same string asking for a candidate font with the generic as fallback (e.g. "Calibri", monospace).
-If the dimensions change, the candidate font exists and was used; if they match the fallback, it is not installed.
-Repeating this across a list of a few hundred fonts yields the installed set.
+Enumeration just means listing out what's there.
+The classic technique draws some text using three generic fallback fonts (monospace, sans-serif, serif) and records the rendered width and height.
+It then redraws the same text asking for a candidate font, with the generic as a backup (e.g. "Calibri", monospace).
+If the size changes, the candidate font exists and was used; if it matches the fallback size, the font is not installed.
+Run this across a list of a few hundred fonts and you get the full installed set.

-Modern variants skip the DOM entirely and measure with CanvasRenderingContext2D.measureText() on an offscreen canvas, which is faster and harder to interfere with.
-The output is hashed alongside the other signals into the overall browser fingerprint.
+Newer variants skip the page's HTML entirely and measure with CanvasRenderingContext2D.measureText() on an offscreen canvas - a hidden drawing surface.
+That is faster and harder to tamper with.
+The result is hashed together with the other signals into the overall browser fingerprint.

 Why scrapers get caught

 A fresh Linux container running headless Chrome ships with a tiny, well-known font set (often just DejaVu and a couple of Noto families).
-Real Windows and macOS machines have dozens of system fonts plus whatever applications installed.
-Anti-bots keep a catalogue of “default server” font sets and flag them.
-Worse, a mismatch between the claimed OS in the User-Agent and the font set (UA says Windows, fonts say Linux) is a direct contradiction a lie detector will catch.
+Real Windows and macOS machines have dozens of system fonts plus whatever each installed application adds.
+Anti-bots keep a catalogue of these “default server” font sets and flag them on sight.
+Worse, a mismatch between the OS claimed in the User-Agent (the browser's self-reported identity string) and the actual font set - UA says Windows, fonts say Linux - is a flat contradiction that a lie detector will catch.

-Spoofing the font list in JavaScript is fragile: the metrics still come from the real renderer, so claiming a font exists while measureText returns fallback dimensions is itself anomalous.
-Durable fixes install a real font set at the OS/FontConfig level or use a patched browser like Camoufox.
+Faking the font list in JavaScript is fragile: the measurements still come from the real renderer, so claiming a font exists while measureText returns the fallback size is itself a giveaway.
+The durable fixes are to install a real font set at the OS/FontConfig level (FontConfig is the Linux system that manages fonts), or to use a patched browser like Camoufox.

 Passing font checks without faking it

-Because the metrics come from the real rasteriser, JavaScript-level spoofing of measureText or the font list is brittle — the claimed list and the measured glyph widths drift apart and that contradiction is the tell.
-The durable fix is to make the font set real: install a font package at the OS / FontConfig level that matches the operating system your User-Agent claims, so a "Windows" identity actually carries Segoe UI, Tahoma and the rest of the expected Windows families.
+Because the measurements come from the real font rasteriser (the part of the system that turns a font into pixels), faking measureText or the font list in JavaScript is brittle - the list you claim and the glyph widths you actually measure drift apart, and that contradiction is the tell.
+The reliable fix is to make the font set genuine: install a font package at the OS / FontConfig level that matches the operating system your User-Agent claims, so a "Windows" identity really does carry Segoe UI, Tahoma and the rest of the expected Windows fonts.

-This is exactly the kind of signal a patched browser like Camoufox handles at the engine layer rather than with a content script, keeping the rendered metrics and the reported font set coherent.
-If you are scraping through a managed web scraping API, fonts are part of the device profile the provider maintains, so you inherit a consistent set instead of the bare DejaVu-only fingerprint of a fresh Linux container.
+This is exactly the kind of signal a patched browser like Camoufox handles deep in the engine rather than with a script injected into the page, keeping the rendered measurements and the reported font list in agreement.
+If you scrape through a managed web scraping API, fonts are part of the device profile the provider maintains, so you inherit a consistent set instead of the bare DejaVu-only fingerprint of a fresh Linux container.

 Related terms